 Driving in Southern Arizona during winter should be fairly easy.
 The one thing you’ll need to look out for is the extra traffic from tourists and snowbirds hitting the road.
 You should particularly be careful on the interstates in and around Phoenix, which has one of the largest and most crowded highway systems in the country.

 There is not much of a public transportation system, so driving around the city can be stressful, and you may be stuck frequently in traffic jams.
 Always give yourself extra time when going to an event in the area.

-Driving in Northern Arizona in winter, however, can be completely different.
+Driving in Northern Arizona, however, can be completely different.
 There may be some snow to look out for, so check the weather reports before driving.

 And be especially careful on roads that may be icy or if you’re winding through the mountains on roads that have lots of hairpin turns.
 You may need chains on your tires when driving through the snow in the mountains.

 If you need to rent a car for your trip to Arizona, you can browse Rentalcars.com which aggregates prices across many different car hire companies.

 Winter is the so-called hottest season to visit Arizona.
 While you may be dying to visit the state to get away from winter wherever you’re from, remember that this is the most expensive and crowded time to visit Southern Arizona.